 A category of methodologies and technologies for gathering, storing, analyzing, and providing access to data to help enterprise users make business decisions.

-The thing is, businesses have been doing some version of this for years, so one wonders what’s so special about the BI version.
+Businesses have been doing some version of BI for years, so what’s so special about the BI version?
 Dynamic Reporting is one of the answers to that question.

-In traditional reporting methodologies, you’d make a request to the IT department to write a report that tells you something specific, and you’d get that specific report on a regular basis.
+In traditional reporting methodologies, you’d make a request to the information technology (IT) department to write a report that tells you something specific, and you’d get that specific report on a regular basis.
 If that report didn’t slice things quite the way you needed them, you were pretty much out of luck until IT found the time to write you a new report.
-Another oft used workaround was to get the details about some subset of data in a report written to Excel, then slice and dice via your own filtering and pivot tables.
+Another oft-used workaround was to get the details about some subset of data in a report written to Excel, then slice and dice via your own filtering and pivot tables.
 This alternative is still quite valid, and Excel, PowerPivot, and Excel Services help you leverage that approach.
-That does, however, require a certain level of sophisticated knowledge about data structures, as well as in using Excel.
+Using this workaround does, however, require a certain level of sophisticated knowledge about data structures and use of Excel.

-A solution to this quandary can be found in something called an OLAP (On Line Analytical Process) cube.
+A solution to this quandary can be found in something called an OLAP (online analytical processing) cube.
 The idea behind this is that rather than just using a table in Excel, you create a structure that adds more dimensions to the existing data.
-The base information, typically numeric in form, is called the Measures.
-The means by which these Measures are categorized and summarized are called Dimensions.
-In a traditional table you’re limited to Rows and Columns for Dimensions.
-In the OLAP world, you can have many Dimensions, and the Dimensions themselves can have hierarchies.
-For example, you could have a Time Dimension, and within that Dimension you could have a hierarchy of Year, Quarter, Month, and Day.
-At the time the OLAP database is created, a summary process that aggregates the Measures for these various Dimensions is performed.
-So, when the summary data is requested from the cube the processing overhead is minimized, giving the requestor a quick response time.
+The base information, typically numeric in form, is called the measures.
+These measures are categorized and summarized in dimensions.
+In a traditional table, you’re limited to rows and columns for dimensions.
+In the OLAP world, you can have many dimensions, and the dimensions themselves can have hierarchies.
+For example, you could have a time dimension, and within that dimension, you could have a hierarchy of year, quarter, month, and day.
+At the time the OLAP database is created, a summary process that aggregates the measures for these various dimensions is performed.
+So, when the summary data are requested from the cube, the processing overhead is minimized, giving the requestor a quick response time.

-Once an Analytical Cube is available, a user may view the data in different ways.
-He can filter for just the subset of data he’d like within a Dimension then break it down within the hierarchies, or combine Dimensions to group the results in a way that is of most interest.
-Once he has seen the data in a particular way, he may take an interest in a more specific area of the data, or in reorienting or regrouping the way the data is arranged.
+Once an analytical cube is available, users can view the data in different ways.
+They can filter for just the subset of data they would like within a dimension, then break it down within the hierarchies, or combine dimensions to group the results in a way that is of most interest.
+Once users have seen the data in a particular way, they may take an interest in a more specific area of the data or in reorienting or regrouping the way the data are arranged.
 This selection of data and subsequent reorientation is sometimes called slicing and pivoting.
-But ultimately what it amounts to is Dynamic Reporting, as you the user are in control of asking the questions.
+But ultimately what it amounts to is Dynamic Reporting, as the users are in control of asking the questions.